Yeh Chu-lan: First DPP administration

 Yeh was amongst the front runners to serve as DPP 2008 presidential candidate Frank Hsieh's vice-presidential running mate, however former Premier and DPP Chairman Su Tseng-chang was eventually chosen for the role.

+Second & third DPP administration

+During the Presidency of Tsai Ing-wen, Yeh served as the senior advisor of the Office of the President.

 In 2017, she was elected chairwoman of the Taiwan Visitors Association.